rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 #### Commonly Used Sections

-We used the `# Examples` markdown heading in Listing 14-2 to create a section in the HTML with the title "Examples".
+We used the `# Examples` markdown heading in Listing 14-2 to create a section in the HTML with the title “Examples”.
 Some other sections that crate authors commonly use in their documentation include:

 - Panics: The scenarios in which this function could `panic!`.
-Callers of this function who don't want their programs to panic should make sure that they don't call this function in these situations.
+Callers of this function who don’t want their programs to panic should make sure that they don’t call this function in these situations.
 - Errors: If this function returns a `Result`, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so that they can write code to handle the different